hylang/hy/docs/tutorial.rst

 literals (``"Hy, world!"``), can contain whitespace themselves.
-An **expression** is a form enclosed in parentheses; its first child form, called the **head**, determines what the expression does, and should generally be a function, macro, or special operator.
+An **expression** is a form enclosed in parentheses; its first child form, called the **head**, determines what the expression does, and should generally be a function or macro.
 Functions are the most ordinary sort of head, whereas macros (described in more detail below) are functions executed at compile-time instead and return code to be executed at run-time.
-Special operators are one of :ref:`a fixed set of names <special-forms>` that are hard-coded into the compiler, and used to implement everything else.

 Comments start with a ``;`` character and continue till the end of the line.
 A comment is functionally equivalent to whitespace. ::